ScottyThePilot/syndikat_expansion/README.md

 - Arma 3 Aegis, from which I used the textures for the Mora, Gorgon and Zamak as the basis for some textures in this mod.
-- Ample Camo Pack, from which I used the textures from the 6 Color Desert PBO to create a number of items.
+- Ample Camo Pack, from which I used the textures from the 6 Color Desert PBO and the A3 Syndikat PBO to create a number of items.

+## License
+This mod is licensed under the APL-SA license.